zenox88/site-code/README.md

 ## This is my first website

 ### 1. Portfolio Website
-- **Description**: A  active portofolio with many animations HTML  and JavaScript
+- **Description**: A  active portofolio with many animations css and html
 - **Tech Stack**: HTML5,  JavaScript

 ##  stats